 (d) the person’s or agent’s telephone number and facsimile number.

-(2) If there is a change to any of the details mentioned in subregulation (1), the person or agent must notify the Safety Authority in writing as soon as practicable.
+(2) If there is a change to any of the details mentioned in subregulation (1), the person or agent must notify the Minister in writing as soon as practicable.

-(3) Despite any provision of these regulations, the Safety Authority may delay proceeding with an application or submission until the person or agent has complied with this regulation.
+(3) Despite any provision of these regulations, the Minister may delay proceeding with an application or submission until the person or agent has complied with this regulation.

+[Regulation 55 amended in Gazette 30 Dec 2011 p.
+5549-50.]

 Part 7 — Transitional provisions

-56. Terms used in this Part
+[Heading inserted in Gazette 30 Dec 2011 p.
+5547.]

+56. Term used: amendment day

 In this Part —

-commencement day means the day on which these regulations come into operation;
+amendment day means the day on which the Petroleum (Submerged Lands) (MSOF) Amendment Regulations 2011 regulation 3 comes into operation.

-the Schedule means the “Schedule of Specific Requirements as to Offshore Petroleum Exploration and Production 1995” annexed to a direction under section 101 of the Act and as in force immediately before commencement day.
+[Regulation 56 inserted in Gazette 30 Dec 2011 p.
+5547.]

+57. Register of operators

+The register maintained under regulation 8 is a continuation of the register maintained under that regulation before the amendment day.

+[Regulation 57 inserted in Gazette 30 Dec 2011 p.
+5547.]

-57. Requests for information
+58. Requests for information

-(1) A request made for the purposes of the Schedule by the Director before commencement day to provide information about a matter to be included in a safety case, and not complied with before that day, continues in force as if it had been issued by the Safety Authority under regulation 36 on the date that it was issued by the Director.
+A request under regulation 36(1) or 43(1) before the amendment day to provide information about a matter to be included in a safety case, and not complied with before that day, continues in force for any balance of the period specified for complying with it and is to be regarded as having been issued by the Minister.

-(2) Subregulation (1) does not affect the period for compliance with the request.
+[Regulation 58 inserted in Gazette 30 Dec 2011 p.
+5547.]

-58. Existing safety cases remain in force
+59. Existing safety cases remain in force

-A safety case that was submitted to the Director under the Schedule in relation to a fixed or mobile platform and which was in force immediately before commencement day is to be taken to be —
+A safety case in force immediately before the amendment day is to be taken to be —

-(a) a safety case accepted by the Safety Authority under regulation 37 for the facility that is the subject of the safety case; and
+(a) a safety case accepted by the Minister on the day nominated by the Minister; and

-(b) accepted on such day as is nominated by the Safety Authority as the day on which the Director was satisfied that the requirements of the Schedule had been met by the submitted safety case; and

-(c) in force on the same terms that applied immediately before commencement day.
+(b) in force on the same terms that applied immediately before the amendment day.

+[Regulation 59 inserted in Gazette 30 Dec 2011 p.
+5547.]

-59. Safety case submitted before commencement day
+60. Safety case submitted before amendment day

-(1) If a safety case in relation to a fixed or mobile platform was submitted to the Director under the Schedule before commencement day but the Director was not satisfied, before that day, that the requirements of the Schedule had been met by the submitted safety case —
+(1) A safety case submitted under regulation 35(1) before the amendment day but not finally dealt with before that day —

-(a) the safety case is to be taken to be submitted under regulation 35 as a safety case for the facility that is the subject of the safety case; and

-(b) the Safety Authority must give the operator a reasonable opportunity to change and resubmit the safety case to meet any new requirements arising from the enactment of the Petroleum Legislation Amendment and Repeal Act 2005 Part 4 and these regulations.
+(a) is to be dealt with as if it had been submitted to the Minister; or

+(b) if it had been partially dealt with — is to continue to be dealt with as if it had been submitted to, and partially dealt with by, the Minister.

 (2) The time limits for —

 (a) the power to seek further information in regulation 36; and